VisualLaser10New/OrderFileInator-Console/README.md

 - -s: Replaces files that already exist in destination folders.
 - -f: The path of folder from which to retrieve the files.
 - -b: Next you must insert a number in byte.
 This excludes files bigger than the number.
+- -e: Insert the path of file that contains a list of extensions to exclude from the process.
+(In the file write one extension per line).
+- -l: Insert the path where you want to save the log of the process.

 ## Usage
 An example is: <br>